emson/elf0/docs_ai/project_overview.md

 <overview>
-This is a CLI tool for running workflows defined in YAML files.
+This is a CLI tool for running YAML agent workflows (specs).
-The tool can also be run to improve the workflows and even it's own workflow.
+The tool can also be run to improve the YAML agent workflows and even it's own workflow.

 Key Features:
 - Execute YAML-defined agent workflows with multiple LLM providers (OpenAI, Anthropic, Ollama)